 2. Collection

-A significant fraction of total national inventories of wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN may not be adequately identified.
+A significant fraction of total national inventories of wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD may not be adequately identified.

-Collection costs may be prohibitive, and national, regional and municipal governments should consider establishing schemes for the collection and removal of wastes containing or contaminated with PCDD, PCDF, HCB, PCB , PeCB, or PCN (see subsection IV.I.1 below, on “higher-risk situations.
+Collection costs may be prohibitive, and national, regional and municipal governments should consider establishing schemes for the collection and removal of wastes containing or contaminated with PCDD, PCDF, HCB, PCB , PeCB,, PCN or HCBD (see subsection IV.I.1 below, on “higher-risk situations.

-Collection operations and collection depots for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN should ensure that such wastes are handled and stored separately from all other wastes.
+Collection operations and collection depots for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD should ensure that such wastes are handled and stored separately from all other wastes.

-It is imperative that collection depots do not become long-term storage facilities for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN.
+It is imperative that collection depots do not become long-term storage facilities for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD.

 For further information, see subsection IV.F.2 of the General technical guidelines.